nfonseca/cka-example-environments/README.md

 If you want to destroy the environment again run `./down.sh`.
 You should destroy the environment after usage so no more resources are used!

-# more
+# Disclaimer

-More challenges in a completely simulated CKA environment on https:/killer.sh
+This fork was modified in order to have a setup with 4 VM's instead of the original 2 VM config